thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 	                                         animated:YES];
 	}

-Now if you run the app you should be able to press the add button, tap the 5th cell in the event table view, and make a successful POST to events.
+Now, if you run the app, you should be able to press the add button, tap the 5th cell in the event table view, and make a successful POST to events.